We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Anyone taking medicines and considering using a CBD cream should also consult a doctor or qualified CBD clinician.
 These professionals can advise whether CBD will interact with the medication.

-Research from 2022 states that topical CBD may help to reduce inflammatory conditions, such as eczema.
+Research from 2022 states that topical CBD may help reduce inflammatory conditions, such as eczema.
 A 2019 paper suggests that CBD has anti-inflammatory benefits, making it potentially beneficial for reducing inflammation.

 According to the FDA, some individuals can experience side effects from using CBD, including: